 |---|---|---|

-| Best For | International transfers | E-commerce payments |
+| Best for | International transfers and contractor/supplier payouts | E-commerce payment acceptance |

 | Feature | Wise Business | Revolut Business |